 - monitor the ethical tone of the group through discussion with its executives and senior staff (refer “Ethics”).

-All the members of the committee, including the chairman (who will make himself available to take questions at the Annual General Meeting) are independent non- executive directors, who collectively possess the appropriate professional and business experience pertaining to legislative requirements, financial risks, financial and sustainability reporting, and internal controls applicable to the group.
+All the members of the committee, including the Chairman (who will make himself available to take questions at the AGM), are independent non-executive directors, who collectively possess the appropriate professional and business experience pertaining to legislative requirements, financial risks, financial and sustainability reporting, and internal controls applicable to the group.

 The committee does not consider a formal audit review of the interim results necessary, as the interim results of Assmang, which generate the majority of the group’s earnings, are reviewed and reported on by its external auditors in terms of ISRE 2410 – Review of Interim Financial Information Performed by its Independent Auditor of the Entity, prior to the publication of the group’s interim results.
+Dependent on the contribution to the group’s earnings from Dwarsrivier Chrome Mine Proprietary Limited (Dwarsrivier), an audit review may be considered necessary.
+(Refer note 36 to the consolidated financial statements for details regarding the acquisition of Dwarsrivier subsequent to the end of the financial year.)
 The committee, after due enquiry of external and internal audit, has satisfied itself as to the appropriateness of the expertise, the adequacy of the finance function and the experience of the senior members of management responsible for the financial function.

 The board has delegated the assessment and management of the group’s risk profile, which is compiled by the internal audit function, to the Audit and Risk Committee, which advises the board of any unresolved risk management issues.
-Risk is an inherent feature of business in general, and in the mining and smelting industries it is characterised specifically by the remoteness of location of the operations, the physical danger inherent in the
+Risk is an inherent feature of conducting business, and in the mining and smelting industries it is exacerbated by the remoteness of location of the operations, the physical danger inherent in the day-to-day activities of these operations and compliance with legislative requirements, particularly with regard to environmental management with which this industry has to comply.
+These risks are compounded by the volatility of exchange rates and international commodity prices to which the group is exposed on a daily basis and which are largely beyond the group’s control.

-Management of group risk is therefore critical to the sustainability of the group and is achieved through the identification and control by various risk management committees of all risks, including operational risks, which could adversely affect the achievements of the group’s business objectives.
-Risk assessments are ongoing, and risk registers for all significant operations in the
+Management of group risk is critical to the sustainability of the group and is achieved through the identification and control by various risk management committees of all risks, including operational risks, which could adversely affect the achievements of the group’s business objectives.
+Risk assessments are ongoing, and risk registers for all significant operations in the joint-venture entity, Assmang, are prepared and updated quarterly by a dedicated risk management department, with assistance from specialist external consultants.

 The respective risk management committees are also responsible for ensuring that appropriate financial and insurance mechanisms are integrated into the risk plan and that the group is protected against catastrophic risk.
 Therefore, the group risk management process includes an ongoing review of compliance with relevant legislation and standards in the following areas (refer “Group sustainability performance”):